joPayWie/expense-manag/README.md

 ![Filters](/assets/readme-images/newfilter.png)

 Tags can be created, edited and deleted too.
-You can create your own tags that best fit your needs!
+You can create your own tags to best fit your needs!

 ![Tags](/assets/readme-images/tags.png)